 56 Rwandan women have also successfully pushed for the establishment of a ministry dedicated to women's affairs.
 Similar ministries have also been recently established at the federal and state levels of government in Nigeria.
-57 Recently a state of the state of
+57 Recently a state in the state of the state in the state in